pngme/sample-android-app-react-native/README.md

 You can inject this fake SMS into the emulated phone by following these steps.
 It is advisable that you pre-populate the emulated phone with the SMS _before_ running the sample app.

+> Once the app gets the permissions form the user it will instantly start sending existing SMS messages to the Pngme system.
+This results in messages being seen way sooner than SMS received after the app was installed.
+>
+> As stated before, the daemon is processing new messages every 30 minutes, so the new feed messages will take at least 30 minutes to appear in the webconsole.

 ![Inject Fake SMS](.docs/inject_fake_sms.png)